Installing PL/Java

 Upgrading an older PL/Java installation?
 Use CREATE EXTENSION pljava FROM unpackaged; after reading Upgrade installations below.

-Not running PostgreSQL 9.1 or higher?
-Use LOAD 'libpljava-so-1.6.6'; instead of the CREATE EXTENSION command.
-(It works in later versions too, if you prefer it to CREATE EXTENSION.)
+Avoiding CREATE EXTENSION for some reason?
+Use LOAD 'libpljava-so-1.6.8'; instead of the CREATE EXTENSION command.
 Using a Mac?
 Be sure to add .bundle at the end of the file name in the LOAD command.
 Windows?
 Remove lib from the front.
 Something else?
 Keep reading.

 You may get a message that some configuration variable must be set.
 If so, keep reading.